turingschool/front-end-curriculum/lessons/module-2/intro-to-oop.md

 ## Single Responsibility Principle/Principle of Least Knowledge

 Avoiding these dependencies means following the single responsibility principle and the principle of least knowledge.
 These concepts suggest that each of our objects should have a single, focused duty, and should know only as much information as it needs to perform it.
 This creates fewer dependencies and prevents bugs from creeping into our codebase.
 A good comparison would be to think about how our organs work - a [heart](https://www.youtube.com/watch?v=HYWmYJNg5Jw) can be maintained for transplant in a box because it's completely unaware of its surroundings and doesn't know that it's not inside a body because it has a single responsibility: to beat, and knows as little as possible about the rest of the system it's attached to.

+#### Turn and Talk

+- Explain classes and class instances to the person next to you
+- Describe SRP in your own words

 ## Inheritance